Team Picnic–PostNL (women's team)

 Team Picnic PostNL is a professional cycling team based in the Netherlands, which competes in elite road bicycle racing events such as the UCI Women's World Tour.
 The team is managed by Iwan Spekenbrink.
-The title sponsors of the team are online supermarket Picnic and the Dutch mail, parcel and e-commerce company PostNL.
+The title sponsors of the team are Dutch online supermarket Picnic and the Dutch mail, parcel and e-commerce company PostNL.

 History

 2013

 The team's first overall General classification victory came in the Ladies Tour of Qatar, where Kirsten Wild won the overall classification, points classification and three stages.
 Wild went on to win the women's edition of Gent–Wevelgem, four stages of the Energiewacht Tour.

 2014

 2014 proved to be the team's standout seasons since its creation; Kirsten Wild successfully defended her Tour of Qatar title, taking 3 stage wins in the process, as well as teammate Amy Pieters taking a stage and the young rider classification.
 Pieters continued her good form winning the women's Omloop Het Nieuwsblad.
 The team's next GC victory came courtesy of Wild, at the Tour of Chongming Island.
 Claudia Häusler secured the team's final overall victory of the 2014 season, winning the 2014 La Route de France.

 On 24 September 2014 the team announced that they had secured a four-year sponsorship deal with a German hair care company.
 For the 2015 season the team was known as Team Liv–Plantur, with the men's team becoming Team Giant-Alpecin.